harlan-zw/laradock-cli/README.md

 [![StyleCI](https://github.styleci.io/repos/174919610/shield?branch=master)](https://github.styleci.io/repos/174919610)

 Laradock CLI is an unofficial package built with [Laravel Zero](https://laravel-zero.com/).
 It's built on top of [Laradock](https://laradock.io/) to address common issues and workflows that you may come accross.

-The high-level goal of the package is to be able to setup a Laradock project in under 2 minutes and only commit code that is essential.
+_Goal: To be able to setup new and existing Laravel projects with Docker running in 2 minutes.

 ## Features

 #### Clean project

 Laradock CLI is built for the people who like tidy projects.
 Whenever you interact with Laradock CLI it will always try and add the minimal amount of configuration and files required.
+Since it is just a .phar file you only need one laradock CLI installed for all your projects.

-#### Clean .env*
+#### Clean .env

 Moves all Laradock environment variables to their own `.laradock-env` file.

-#### No configuration
+No longer have a 300 line .env file.

+#### Zero Configuration Setup

-Laradock CLI reads your project like a book.
-The end goal is a zero-configuration docker setup.
+Laradock CLI reads your `.env` and makes smart assumptions to reduce a lot of boilerplate configuration.
 Some examples:
 - Fixes User and Group IDs
 - Checks for package.json before installing node in workspace
 - Checks your CLI php version for which php version to use
-- Updates your environment variables for docker credentials (coming soon)
-- Updates host files for SITE_URL (coming soon)
+- Modifies the apache2 vhost site URL
+- Sets up your MySQL service with a database

 #### Easier Upgrades

-Simple command to add additional services, Laradock CLI takes care of all files and configurations for you.
+Simple command to add or remove services, Laradock CLI takes care of all the heavy lifting of copying files and cofiguration.

-#### Your Laradock
+#### Much More

-Easily choose where you want to install the files, don't need locked into the laradock folder.
+This project is in early development and has lots of planned updates coming.

 ------